SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

 js-angular-forms-26-Track-Control-State

-Angular adds custom CSS classes to input fields and forms, depending on their states.
+Angular add custom CSS classes to input fields and forms, depending on their states.

 ## **ng-touched** / **ng-untouched**